 1911 30, Waveney Road, Ipswich.

 Maurice was 22 years old, a General Labourer – Chemical Manure Manufacturer.
-He was living with his father, brother, father’s wife & step siblings.
+He was living with his father, brother, step mother & step siblings.

 Joseph, 47, an Agricultural Labourer.